AdobeDocs/campaign.en/help/v8/connect/ac-aa.md

 You can use Experience Cloud Triggers to connect data between Adobe Campaign and Adobe Analytics using the pipeline.
 The pipeline retrieves users’ actions or triggers from your website.
 A cart abandonment is an example of trigger.
 Triggers are processed in Adobe Campaign to send emails in near real time.

-:speech_balloon: As a Managed Cloud Service user, [contact Adobe](../start/support.md#support) to implement Experience Cloud triggers with Campaign.
+:speech_balloon: As a Managed Cloud Services user, [contact Adobe](../start/support.md#support) to implement Experience Cloud triggers with Campaign.

 ## Adobe Analytics Data Connector